harshp30/InverseVolatilityRebalancing/README.md

-# PredictNow.ai Assignment

-**Backtesting a portfolio of five ETFs using Inverse Volatility Method**
+*Backtesting a portfolio of five ETFs using Inverse Volatility Method*

 ---